 What To Do

-If you or someone you love is suffering from an injury caused by a truck accident, our Los Angeles Truck Accident Attorneys are ready to fight for you.
+If you or someone you love is suffering from an injury caused by a truck accident, our truck collision lawyers are ready to fight for you.
 These big truck companies have the money to compensate for their driver’s errors, but they will fight as if they did nothing wrong.
 You will need a strong advocate by your side to fight for you.
-Call 310-997-0904 or click here to share your story with our professional staff the Law Offices of Howard Craig Kornberg in Los Angeles today.
+Call 310-997-0904 or click here to share your story with our professional staff at the Law Offices of Howard Craig Kornberg today.